alexdevero/alex-devero-blog/__drafts__/draft--utility-types-typescript.md

 ## Record<Keys, Type>

 Let's say you have a set of properties and values for these properties.
 Based on this data, the `Record<Keys, Type>` allows you to create a records of key-value pairs.
-The `Record<Keys, Type>` basically creates a new interface by mapping all unit types specified as `Keys` with their value's types specified as `Type`.
+The `Record<Keys, Type>` basically creates a new interface by mapping all unit types specified as `Keys` parameter with their value's types specified as `Type` parameter.

 ```TypeScript
 // Example no.1: